 - Loans (including Auto, Student, and Home Equity Loans)—including the name of the lender, amount of loan, and term (the number of months or years) of the loan

 About 85-90% of people that apply through the ID.me Identity Proofing process pass without issue.
-If you do not pass the first time, you can try adding a middle name, suffix, or Social Security number, credit card, if you have these, to improve your chances of passing the first step of ID proofing.
+If you do not pass the first time, you can try adding a middle name, suffix, Social Security number, or credit card to improve your chances of passing the first step of ID proofing.

 Some reasons why you may not be able to pass ID proofing include, but are not limited to:

 - If you have moved within the last year

 - If you have a locked or frozen credit report

 - If there is erroneous information in your credit file

 - If you already have verified your identity with ID.me

 - If the information entered is incorrect or mistyped